op1ekun/plOOgins/README.md

 plOOgins
 ========

-OO for your jQuery plugins
+OOP for your jQuery plugins